Inigo Jones (1573 - 1652).

 It appears on a bust of Dryden on the Monument to him at Titchmarsh Parish Church, Northamptonshire.

-The bust is believed to have been made of wood -this needs to be confirmed!
+The bust of Dryden is believed to have been carved of wood - most unusual this needs to be confirmed!

 __________________